BurstCore/Burst-Core-Wallet/DEVELOPERS-GUIDE.md

 ### Mobile App ###

-The NXT wallet UI run as a mobile app.
+The Ardor wallet UI run as a mobile app.

 To build the Android APK application follow these steps (Tested on Windows 7 64 bit):
 1. Install node.js (tested with Node 4.4.7 and npm 2.15.8), Apache Cordova (tested with Cordova 6.3.1) - see https://cordova.apache.org/